c3lang/c3-web/src/content/docs/Generic Programming/compiletime.md

 ## Compile time functions

-A set of compile time functions are available at compile time:
+The following is a list of functions available at compile time:

 ### `$alignof`